davebshow/goblin/docs/driver.rst

-Configuration options can be set on :py:class:`Cluster<goblin.driver.cluster.Cluster>` in one of two ways, either passed as keyword arguments to :py:meth:`open<goblin.driver.cluster.Cluster.open>` or stored in a configuration file, and passed to the :py:meth:`open<goblin.driver.cluster.Cluster.open>` using the kwarg `configfile`.
+Configuration options can be set on :py:class:`Cluster<goblin.driver.cluster.Cluster>` in one of two ways, either passed as keyword arguments to :py:meth:`open<goblin.driver.cluster.Cluster.open>`, or stored in a configuration file and passed to the :py:meth:`open<goblin.driver.cluster.Cluster.open>` using the kwarg `configfile`.
 Configuration files can be either YAML or JSON format.
 Currently, :py:class:`Cluster<goblin.driver.cluster.Cluster>` uses the following configuration: